skamalj/customer-cloudrun/Readme.md

 Again you will see that this works and connects to Mongo Atlas.

-Understanding how to override spring properties is important for running these with docker and subsequently on Kubernetes.
+Now that we have seen how to execute this in docker, our application is finally ready for Kubernetes.

 # Kubernetes Execution